Improving economic opportunities to rural communities through broadband access

 Jacqueline Carter Houston

 Jacqueline Carter Houston joined Communities Unlimited (CU) in June 2024 as a Broadband Technical Assistance Provider (BTAP).
-She helps communities with broadband planning, education, digital equity, and literacy across CU’s seven-state footprint.
+She helps communities with broadband planning, education, and literacy across CU’s seven-state footprint.
 Jacqueline’s work includes identifying broadband needs, addressing challenges, and facilitating solutions to improve high-speed internet access, adoption, and use.

 Before joining CU, Jacqueline was a Project Program Coordinator at the American Diabetes Association in Jackson, Mississippi.
 She also runs her own business, A Gift of Organizing, providing top-tier organizing and project management workshops.
 Jacqueline holds an MBA from Mississippi College and a Bachelor’s in Computer & Information Science from the University of Mississippi.
-She lives in Jackson.
+She lives in Jackson, MS.

 Get In Touch